mattshoe/multivers/README.md

 Please note that the "end" of the range is exclusive!
 This means you can specify `range("1.0.0", "2.0.0")` and version 2.0.0 will NOT be included.
 This allows you to easily specify versions up to but not including major releases, etc.

+#### `match(vararg regex: String)`
+The given regular expressions will be evaluated against every available version in the dependency's Maven repository.
+If the regular expression matches the version string, then it will be included in the MultiVers evaluation.

+#### `version(value: String)`

+This method is always a child of the `dependency` lambda.
+It defines one specific version for the dependency to run against.
+You can have any number of `version` invocations nested within a `dependency` block.
+It also provides a lambda which allows you to specify gradle tasks for that specific version.

 #### `exclude(regex: String)`

-This method is only available inside a `range` block, and any versions in that range whose value matches the provided regex will be EXCLUDED from evaluation.
+This method is available in 2 places:
+1. Inside a `range` block, any versions in that range whose value matches the provided regex will be excluded from evaluation.
+2. As a direct child of the `dependency` block, this will be a FINAL exclusion, meaning no matter whether the versions matching the exclusion pattern are matched elsewhere, they will ALWAYS be excluded from the final result.

+## Contributing
+Contributions are welcome!
+Please read the CONTRIBUTING.md for guidelines on how to contribute to this project.

+### License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

+### Contact
+For any inquiries or issues, please open an issue on GitHub or contact the project maintainer.